ikwattro/docker-neo4j/README.md

 Please note that Neo4j 2.2.2 requires authentication.

+Providing your own password :

+You can provide your own password when starting the container with the `NEO4J_AUTH` environment variable :

+docker run -i -t --rm --name neo4j -v $HOME/neo4j-data:/data -p 8476:7474 -e NEO4J_AUTH=myPassword <image-id>

-You have to login with `neo4j/neo4j` at the first connection and set a new password.
+If you don't provided a password as environment variable when starting the container, you'll have to login with `neo4j/neo4j` at the first connection and set a new password.
 The auth credentials are stored in the `/data/dbms/auth` file, which will reside in your external directory.

 You can also access the Neo4j log-files in `data/log` and `data/graph.db/messages.log`